Easter Weekend 7th April – 9th April 2023

-The Great Annual British Seagull Waikato River Regatta.
+The Great Annual Classic Outboard Waikato River Adventure.
 NZ

 Introduction & History

-This is an epic journey of 142 kilometres, making it the longest annual voyage by Seagull outboard, held anywhere in the world!
+This is an epic journey of 142 kilometres, making it the longest annual voyage by Classic outboard, held anywhere in the world!
 Also, it’s NZ’s longest running, having commenced back in 1985.
 A true endurance boating adventure, set to test every sailor’s stamina & pilotage skills.
 Starting in NZ’s heartland in the peaceful country-side of Cambridge, then running all the way to the vast Tasman Sea.
 Held every Easter over 2-days.
-The event is non-profit, with money being donated to a worthy charity.
-To join in this fun adventure, you’ll need a dinghy, with a British Seagull, plus an enthusiastic roadcrew.
-If you don’t have a Seagull, then you can still join in using a modern 5hp outboard.
+To join in this fun adventure, you’ll need a dinghy, with a small outboard, preferably classic but modern is okay, plus an enthusiastic roadcrew.

 This event is all about nostalgia & adventure & fun.
 Launching into the canyons of Karapiro, passing by unique geology, onwards thru the cambridge countryside, passing under historic bridges, crossing the vast Waikato plains, sailing by historic towns, haul-out in the wetland labyrinth of the river delta at Hoods Landing.
 Ideal for all the family, a great adventure for the kids.
 The trip of a lifetime.